usnistgov/BiometricEvaluation/README.md

 #### NIST Biometric Image Software (NBIS)
-[NBIS](http://nist.gov/itl/iad/ig/nbis.cfm) is supported under current versions of RHEL/CentOS, Ubuntu, and OS X. The Framework repository contains a subset of NBIS that is built from the top-level makefile.
+[NBIS](http://nist.gov/itl/iad/ig/nbis.cfm) is supported under current versions of RHEL/CentOS, Ubuntu, and macOS.
+The Framework repository contains a subset of NBIS that is built from the top-level makefile.
 However, if there is a need to use the _official_ NBIS, then the makefile in `common/src/libbiomeval` can be changed to use that NBIS build.
 Biometric Evaluation Framework will look for NBIS